fleetdm/fleet/docs/Contributing/Run-Locally-Built-Fleetd.md

 ### What your build does now
 - Download OSQ from github
-- Build Orbit from local src code
+- Build Fleetd from local src code
 - Build fleet desktop from local src code
 - Push these three things to the local TUF repository
 - Create a local file server to serve the local TUF repository